NathanMagnan/VRROOMe/README.md

 It should also display 2 plots, which should be perfect replicas of ` Figures/Initial_cluster.png ` and ` Figures/Relaxed_cluster.png `.

 If you prefer to run Julia from the terminal rather than the REPL, you might get 2 blank windows instead of 2 plots.\
-This is a registered bug in PlotlyJS v0.14.1, you have to upload to version v0.18.8 or higher:
+This is a registered bug in PlotlyJS v0.14.1, you have to upgrade to version v0.18.8 or higher:

 > ` Pkg.update("PlotlyJS") `

+Please note that from terminal, the plots might take some time to appear, even after the window pops up.

 ## First steps